sergeche/livestyle/ABOUT.md

 <iframe width="570" height="428" src="//www.youtube.com/embed/iQLhGbkupS4?rel=0" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-I guess you just saw a lot of new and interesting features: Facebook and Google live editing (hmm, why you should ever need this?), iOS web apps, multi-view and multi-device updates, even experiment with live bi-directional SCSS editing.
-But to better understand why I made this plugin and how it works, let’s take a look at current state of live edit tools.
+I guess you just saw a lot of new and interesting features: Facebook and Google live editing (hmm, why would you ever need this?), iOS web apps edit, multi-view and multi-device updates, even experiment with live bi-directional SCSS editing.

+But to better understand what’s going on there and how plugin works, let’s take a look at current state of live edit tools.

-## A state of live editing tools
+## A state of live edit tools

-Tools for refreshing web-browser view while you edit CSS in your editor aren’t new: people use them for years already.
+Tools for refreshing web-browser view while you edit CSS in your editor aren’t new: people use them for years.
 [LiveReload](http://livereload.com), [CodeKit](http://incident57.com/codekit/), [Grunt tasks](https://github.com/gruntjs/grunt-contrib-livereload) to name a few.
-The mechanism behind these tools is pretty simple: watch for CSS files update in special folder and update web-browser accordingly.
+The mechanism behind these tools is pretty simple: watch for CSS files in special folder and update web-browser when something changed.
 So users have to edit CSS file and *save it* to see the changes.
-Not actually “live” update, but this simplicity has it’s own benefits: you can use these tools together with *preprocessors* so your web-page get updated automatically whenever you save your LESS or SASS file.
+Not actually “live” update, but this simplicity has it’s own benefits: you can use these tools together with *preprocessors* so your web-page gets updated automatically whenever you save your LESS or SASS file.

 About a year ago, a new breed of live editing tools appeared.
-Editors like [Brackets](http://brackets.io) and [WebStorm](http://www.jetbrains.com/webstorm/) are tightly integrated with web-browser (more specifically, with Google Chrome) and allow you to see updates instantly, e.g. without saving a file.
+Editors like [Brackets](http://brackets.io) and [WebStorm](http://www.jetbrains.com/webstorm/) integrate with web-browser (more specifically, with Google Chrome) directly and allow you to see updates instantly, e.g. without saving a file.
 They send updated file content to the browser every time you change something.
 But in order to use live edit, they require a special built-in web-server to be used to properly map your local files with browser URLs.

-Getting changes from DevTools back into your CSS file is a bit harder.
+Getting changes from DevTools back into your CSS file is not so popular.
 There are few tools like [Tin.cr](http://tin.cr) that allows you to save your DevTools changes back to file, and Chrome Dev team introduced [Chrome Workspaces](https://www.youtube.com/watch?v=kVSo4buDAEE) recently for the very same purpose.

 Summing-up together, to use these tools for truly live development (deliver updates from editor to browser and vice versa), you have to: